lhon001/stock-app-frontend/README.md

       * -portfolio_id

 # Technologies Used
-API: IEX for stock data, TradingView for charting
+API: IEX for stock data, Chart.js for charting

 # README